tomplex/nhlstats/README.md

 command to get game ID's which you can then use to drill down and get information for the games you care about.

+#### Derived stats

+Certain derived stats are added to each event.
+There are three flags - `is_shot`, `is_corsi`, `is_fenwick`, and a field for `shot_distance` and `shot_angle`.
+The flag fields denote whether the event is a corsi, fenwick, or plain shot event, and `shot_distance` and `shot_angle` describe the distance of the shot from the net in feet, and the angle of the shot where 0 is head-on with the net.

+If you want more derived stats added to the data feel free to let me know.

 #### Usage - library

 Let's say you want to write a script which you'll run once a day, which will find all games played on the given day and download all play-by-play data for each game into a CSV file, labelled with the game's ID.